Skip to main content

 };

-Exif is "Exchangeable image file format" - all sorts of metadata is attached to images such as the camera type, exposure time, device orientation and GPS location.
-Such metadata doesn't get eliminated when creating a base64 encoded version of the image.
+Exif stands for “Exchangeable image file format”.
+All sorts of metadata gets attached to images: camera type, exposure time, device orientation, GPS location.
+That metadata survives base64 encoding.

-As part of this project, we'll read and parse the GPS location found under Exif metadata and send those details to Google Maps' Reverse Geocoding API.
-To do so, we need first to read the GPS Latitude and Longitude information, then convert it from degrees, minutes and seconds (which is the default format for these pieces of Exif metadata) to decimal-based latitude and longitude.
-Once we have that value, we can send it to the Reverse Geocoding API to get the location's name.
+We’ll read the GPS location from the Exif metadata and feed it to Google Maps’ Reverse Geocoding API.
+First, we grab the GPS Latitude and Longitude, then convert from degrees, minutes, and seconds (the default Exif format) to decimal values.
+Then we send those decimals to the Reverse Geocoding API to get the location name.

 const convert = (lat, lng) => {